Click to toggle navigation menu.

 Recreation / NonprofitsLow-20% to -38%Minimal digital exposure

-Industries with strict regulatory frameworks, including HIPAA for healthcare and GLBA and PCI DSS for financial services, carry higher premiums because a breach triggers both remediation costs and regulatory liability on top of the technical recovery.
+Industries with strict regulatory frameworks carry higher premiums because a breach triggers both remediation costs and regulatory liability on top of the technical recovery.

-For more on what specific industries pay and what underwriters look for, see our vertical guides:
+For more on what specific industries pay and what underwriters look for, see our vertical guides on the SeedPod Cyber industries page.

 How Security Controls Affect Your Premium